 “We have a complex from De Lesseps, from Cromer and from political occupation through the economy.”
 Those were the words of the late Egyptian president Gamal Abdel Nasser during his speech on the occasion of the nationalization of the Suez Canal in 1956.
-Nasser's bold decision led to the Tripartite war on Egypt on the 29th of October, by Israel, France, and Britain.
+Nasser's bold decision led to the Tripartite war on Egypt on October 29, by Israel, France, and Britain.

 History shows that it is justified for Egyptians to be sensitive when it comes to the Suez Canal considering the amount of sacrifices they gave for and around it.
-Since the Canal project started in 1859, the blood of almost 130 thousand Egyptians has been spilled in it.
+Since the Canal project started in 1859, the blood of almost 130,000 Egyptians has been spilled in it.

 The Suez Canal is the artery that connects the Mediterranean to the Red Sea.
 It earns Egypt billions of dollars annually.
 It was inaugurated in November 1869 under the Khedive Ismail, ruler of Egypt at the time.

 The French Ferdinand De Lesseps had convinced Abbas Pasha, the previous Egyptian ruler, to dig the canal.
 He founded a company to manage it and Egypt had a small share in it, earning 15% of the profits.
 Later the Egyptian state was forced to sell even this small share to Britain.